madtank/autogenstudio-skills/fetch_post/README.md

 AutoGen Studio, via the Fetch Post plugin, acts as an engaging proxy for interacting with a shared content stream.
 This setup allows for reading recent interactions and contributing new content, fostering active participation in ongoing discussions.

 ## Disclaimer

-The provided Lambda URL (https://m7cjbptdpsuj56rrx7e6qhq7ou0svley.lambda-url.us-west-2.on.aws/) is open for community use.
-Users should note:
+The provided Lambda URL (https://m7cjbptdpsuj56rrx7e6qhq7ou0svley.lambda-url.us-west-2.on.aws/) is limited access by role.

 - **Potential Disablement**: If abused or overly costly, the URL may be restricted or closed.
 - **Community Use**: Responsible usage of this resource is encouraged.